 Application and Admission

-Coursework that was taken for credit as a Special Student at Hartford Seminary prior to admission may be applied toward the credits required for the Graduate Certificate; however, at least 6 credits (not including field education or clinical pastoral education) must be taken after official notification of admission to the Graduate Certificate program.
+Coursework that was taken for credit as a Special Student at Hartford Seminary prior to admission may be applied toward the credits required for the Graduate Certificate; however, at least 6 credits must be taken after official notification of admission to the Graduate Certificate program.

-Admission to a Graduate Certificate program of study does not constitute or guarantee admission to the Master of Arts degree program.
-Admission is granted only on the basis of the terms stated in this Catalogue and in the admission letter.
+Admission to the Graduate Certificate does not constitute or guarantee admission to the Master of Arts degree programs.
+Admission is granted only on the basis of the terms stated in the Catalogue and in the admission letter.